Gloria (Sam Smith album): Critical reception

 Emma Madden, reviewing for Metro, gave the album two out of five stars, writing that "sex and queerness do indeed feature in the album, but in a way that feels tacked on out of obligation [...]
 The references are extremely ham-fisted and obvious".
 Madden also felt that Gloria feels "slipshod and confused".

 Commercial performance

-Gloria debuted at number one on the UK Albums Chart, becoming the singer's third non-consecutive album to reach the top, joining In the Lonely Hour (2014) and The Thrill of It All (2017).
+Gloria debuted at number one on the UK Albums Chart with 14,155 units, becoming the singer's third non-consecutive album to reach the top, joining In the Lonely Hour (2014) and The Thrill of It All (2017).
 In Australia, Gloria became the singer's first album to debut atop the ARIA Albums Chart and second number-one album overall.

-The album debuted at number seven on the US Billboard 200 with 39,000 album-equivalent units, earning Smith their fourth US top-10 album.
+The album debuted at number seven on the US Billboard 200 with 39,000 album-equivalent units, earning Smith their fourth US top 10 album.

 As of February 2023, Gloria has moved over 1.6 million units worldwide.